Max Kaser: Life

 Among some of the other of Max Kaser's students who achieved subsequent notability are or were Andreas Wacke, Jens Peter Meincke, Karlheinz Misera, Marianne Meinhart and Peter Apathy.
 An admirer recalls that Kaser liked to keep in touch with his former students, who came to value him as a patient advisor and trusted friend.)
-One of these, Dieter Medicus, later wrote an affectionate obituary in which he surmised that Kaser's decision to retire from his professorship at Hamburg had been accelerated by the student unrest of 1968 and its aftermath.
+One of these, Dieter Medicus, later wrote an affectionate obituary in which he surmised that Kaser's decision to retire from his professorship at the University of Hamburg had been accelerated by the student unrest of 1968 and its aftermath.
 He found himself unable to endorse or even to understand either the methods employed or the objectives of those involved.
-Whatever the truth of the matter, his retirement from Hamburg certainly did not mark an end to an active career as a law professor at a top university.
+Whatever the truth of the matter, his retirement from the University of Hamburg certainly did not mark an end to an active career as a law professor at a top university.

-Between 1971 and 1976 Kaser held a special professorship at the University of Salzburg, occupying the teaching chair for Roman and Civil law.
+Between 1971 and 1976, Kaser held a special professorship at the University of Salzburg, occupying the teaching chair for Roman and Civil law.
 He obtained the position following discussion with Theo Mayer-Maly and Wolfgang Waldstein.
 He let it be known to his friends that he very much relished the chance to teach Roman law to students who were not motivated by the tightly prescriptive regime under which study and exams were operated in the German system.
-He continued teaching at Salzburg till 1985, by which time he was almost 80.
+He continued teaching at the University of Salzburg until 1985, by which time he was almost 80.

-Between 1954 and 1972 Max Kaser was a co-producer of the prestigious Zeitschrift der Savigny-Stiftung für Rechtsgeschichte (ZRG), a venerable specialist journal for scholars and students of historical jurisprudence and related topics.
+Between 1954 and 1972, Max Kaser was a co-producer of Zeitschrift der Savigny-Stiftung für Rechtsgeschichte (ZRG), a specialist journal for scholars and students of historical jurisprudence and related topics.